Optimized dynamical protection of nonclassical correlation in a quantum algorithm: Conclusions

 \section{Conclusions}

-Quantum correlations such as quantum discord and quantum entanglement form the resource that fuels the quantum information processors.
+Quantum correlations such as quantum discord and quantum entanglement form resources that fuels quantum information processors.
 In this work, we experimentally studied the evolution of quantum discord as well as the probability of a marked state over six iterations of Grover's quantum search algorithm on an ensemble of spin-1/2 nuclear pairs using nuclear magnetic resonance methods.
-Unlike the earlier works, we have integrated the dynamical protection into GRAPE optimal control protocol by pre-assigning the positions of dynamical flips.
+Unlike the earlier works on protected quantum gates which considered only $\pi$ pulses, we have generalized to DD-pulses with variable flip angles.
+Further, we have integrated the dynamical protection into GRAPE optimal control protocol by pre-assigning the positions of dynamical flips.
 In this way, protected quantum gates are robust by construction against the external noise.
-Similar protocol can also be incorporated in other optimal control techniques such as Bang-Bang \cite{BB_bhole}, Krotov \cite{maximov2008optimal}, etc. We also studied various dynamically protected Grover's iterations experimentally.
-While the protected gates performed generally better, to investigate the extent of protection, we introduced an additional incoherent noise in the form of a pulsed field gradient.
+Similar protocol can also be incorporated in other optimal control techniques such as Bang-Bang \cite{BB_bhole}, Krotov \cite{maximov2008optimal}, etc. While the protected gates performed generally better, to investigate the extent of protection, we introduced an additional incoherent noise in the form of a pulsed field gradient.
 In this case, we observed a significant benefit of dynamically protected gates.
-However, we found that phase alternating schemes with appropriate spacing of dynamical flips lead to the best protection against the external noise.
-Interestingly, we also found that the dynamical protection with $\pi/2$ flip-angles are comparable to or even outperforming those with $\pi$.
-We have supported our experimental findings with numerical simulations.
-We believe that this study will be useful in understanding dynamical protections and thereby designing robust quantum controls.
+Interestingly, we found that the dynamical protection with $\pi/2$ flip-angles to outperform those with $\pi$.
+We have supported our experimental findings with numerical simulations and also provided simple single-qubit models to explain this observation.
+Although, DD with non-inversion pulses might appear counter intuitive at the outset, $\pi/2$-rotation based modulation schemes such as WAHUHA \cite{gerstein1981high} and solid-echo sequences \cite{haeberlen2012high} have long been used in NMR spectroscopy.
+We believe that our study will be useful in understanding dynamical protections and thereby designing robust quantum controls.